filipszumski/invoice-app/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### `npm run api`

+Launches JSON server as local API for test purposes.\
+The script sets local JSON file to get data from, port, id, and delay to simulate real server delay.

+See the section about [json-server](https://www.npmjs.com/package/json-server) for more information.

 ### `npm run build`